programmingprincess/tips/README.md

 ## Notes

-Because I used a slider and float values were introdcued, switching back and forth between data types (trying to make flaots and doubels and integers compatible) became a problem, and caused some number mismatches.
+Because I used a slider and float values were introdcued, switching back and forth between data types (trying to make floats and doubles and integers compatible) became a problem, and caused some number mismatches.
 (Sometimes, when the default percentage was 18%, the main page's tip slider would read 18%, and so forth).
 This was fixed by organizing the code and commenting important steps.

 ## License